shamindras/ars/README.md

 4. `library(testthat) # Load testthat`
 5. `test_package('ars', 'main') # Run the tests`

-If the above steps have executed without error, then the `ars` function is ready to test!
+If the above steps have executed without error, then the `ars` function is ready to use!

 *Happy Adaptive Rejection Sampling!*